 Tell us a little about you, Umme.

-Hello! live in Michigan.
+Hello!
+I live in Michigan.
 I’m happily married for about 30 years now and a proud mother of 3 beautiful kids (two sons and a daughter).
-I enjoy family time and it brings me great joy to be close to my loved once, especially my mom and my three kids.
+I enjoy family time and it brings me great joy to be close to my loved ones, especially my mom and my three kids.
 I’m a faithful person, and I like being close to God.
 I love to shop, sew, cook and I enjoy traveling.
 I value education and healthy style.

 What country were you born in?
 Tell us a little about it.

 I’m from Bangladesh which is located in South of Asia, east of India on the Bay of Bengal.
 It’s a beautiful country with abundant greenery, many waterways, countless vegetation and farm lands.
 Life in Bangladesh there was very enjoyable.

 Tell us about your journey to America.

 I moved to America in about 11 years ago; since then it’s been a very amazing ride, but there were few ups and downs.
 My first few months here was very overwhelming with searching for house, looking for job, and admitting kids to schools.
 Also, language difference was a problem for me until I started taking English class.